 As cliche as it sounds, adventure elopements come in all shapes and sizes.
 Some couples opt for multi-day backpacking elopements and others choose to tie the knot on a mountain overlook a short walk from the parking lot.

-Each type of elopement has its own clothing and gear requirements, but one of the most common questions we get asked about as adventure wedding photographers is about the best type of shoes to wear during an adventure wedding.
+Each type of elopement has its own clothing and gear requirements, but one of the most common questions we get asked about as adventure elopement photographers is about the best type of shoes to wear during an adventure wedding.

 Contrary to popular belief, not every adventure elopement requires hiking boots, and honestly, you have way more options than you might think.
 There are a few key questions we recommend you ask yourself when figuring out which shoes work best for you adventure elopement.
 With these questions, narrowing down your elopement day shoe choice should be easy as cake.